top of page

 The EPSRC Supergen Energy Networks Impact Hub aims to address the challenges of resilience, digitisation, policy and place, markets, and regulation for energy networks and is a collaboration between a consortium of universities:

-• University of Bath – Prof Phil Taylor, Lindsey Allen, Prof Furong Li, Dr Chenghong Gu, Dr Andrew Shea, Catherine Adams
+• University of Bath – Prof Phil Taylor, Lindsey Allen, Prof Furong Li, Dr Chenghong Gu, Dr Andrew Shea, Dr Laiz Souto.

-• University of Birmingham – Dr Adriano Sciacovelli
+• University of Birmingham – Dr Daniel Donaldson, Dr Grant Wilson.

-• University of Bristol Dr Sridhar Adepu, Dr Caitlin Robinson, Dr Samuel Williamson
+• University of Bristol Dr Caitlin Robinson, Dr Samuel Williamson.

-• The University of Manchester – Dr Robin Preece, Dr Victor Levi, Dr Alessandra Parisio
+• The University of Manchester – Prof Robin Preece, Dr Victor Levi, Prof Alessandra Parisio.

 Stay in the loop